gpengzhi/gpengzhi.github.io/_pages/resume.md

     * Conference on Uncertainty in Artificial Intelligence (UAI)
     * The Annual Meeting of the Association for Computational Linguistics (ACL)
     * The ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD)
+    * The China National Conference on Computational Linguistics (CCL)
 * Reviewer:
     * IEEE Transactions on Signal Processing
     * IEEE Transactions on Smart Grid